sebjshaw/Deloton-Project/README.md

 ### API

 - Authentication layer
+### Daily Report
+- Customise the summary in the report to be a bespoke overview of that specific days metrics and insights.
+- Have a !!WARNING!! at the top of the page if there are more than 5 heart rate emails sent in one day
 ### Email Alerts

 - Having a dedicated email address for sending heart rate exceeding limit email to a user's email that they have verified.